-David Rowan is Editor-in-Chief of WIRED magazine’s UK edition, Conde Nast’s award-winning technology-and-innovations magazine that stays ahead of the trends transforming our world.
+David Rowan acted as Editor-in-Chief of WIRED magazine’s UK edition, Conde Nast’s award-winning technology-and-innovations magazine that stays ahead of the trends transforming our world.
 He travels extensively to investigate the most innovative companies and entrepreneurs, and his recent WIRED cover stories include features on Google, WhatsApp, LinkedIn, Spotify, and Facebook.
 As a speaker, he has keynoted on technology, business, and innovation from Melbourne to Monaco, and has chaired and moderated high-profile events for the UK and French governments, for Google Zeitgeist and TED Global, and for international banks and Fortune 100 businesses.

 His most recent awards include Techmark Technology Journalist of the Year, DMA Editor of the Year and British Society of Magazine Editors' Editor of the Year.
 He has written regular columns in GQ, Condé Nast Traveller, Campaign, The Times, and The Guardian.
 He is the former editor of The Jewish Chronicle and The Guardian’s websites and comment pages; has made TV films for Channel 4 News; and has written long features for The Telegraph Magazine, Sunday Times Magazine, and Observer.
 At WIRED, he has extended the brand into conferences, apps, and a consulting arm.